nytopop/coalesce/roadmap.md

 3 - admin

 TODO
+  do not allow delete admin
-  allow users to post, if verified ensure auth works on per user basis, CRUD for own posts only make user management from admin, CRUD / verify make 'verified' users, which are allowed to post, flag in user db
+  allow users to post, if verified[x] ensure auth works on per user basis, CRUD for own posts only make user management from admin, CRUD / verify make 'verified' users, which are allowed to post, flag in user db